phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 #### Heap Values

 The first observation is that [heap allocated] values already have a fixed memory address most of the time.
-They are created using a call to `allocate` and are not moved in memory until they are freed through a `deallocate` call again.
-This is required because a `Box<T>` is essentially a pointer to the heap memory, so that an address change would make the pointer invalid.
+They are created using a call to `allocate` and then referenced by a pointer type such as `Box<T>`.
+While moving the pointer type is possible, the heap value that the pointer points to stays at the same memory address until it is freed through a `deallocate` call again.

 [heap allocated]: @/second-edition/posts/10-heap-allocation/index.md